An expat guide to healthcare and health insurance in the UK

 - It only covers you within the UK.

-- Private GPs are covered.
+- Consultations with private GPs are covered.

-- You can be covered for maternity, dental, optical, and prescriptions
+- You can be covered for maternity, dental, optical, and prescriptions.

 - Chronic conditions are usually much better covered.
 They can even be completely covered.

 - Most international policies do not apply an NCD, meaning your annual increase will be based on age, medical inflation and the insurer’s yearly rate review.

 - Unlike a UK PMI, you have a choice of currency for the payment of your insurance policy: pounds sterling, euros or dollars.

 What is the best health insurance for expats in the UK?